Frequently Asked Questions

 Does the MARC have studies on meth that I can be in?

-For a current list of studies on meth that are enrolling members of the community, please see our Studies page or call our clinical office at 503 220-8262, extension 57471.
+For a current list of studies on meth that are enrolling members of the community, please visit Participate in our Research or call our clinical office at 503-220-8262, extension 57471.

 Can people recover from methamphetamine use?